unity3d-jp/StreamingImageSequence/Documentation~/en/FeaturePlayingSequentialImages.md

 ![StreamingImageSequencePlayableAssetExtrapolation](../images/StreamingImageSequencePlayableAssetExtrapolation.png)

-The behaviour of a gap before or after a StreamingImageSequence clip can be set in a similar way to [setting gap extrapolation for Animation clips](https://docs.unity3d.com/Packages/com.unity.timeline@1.5/manual/clp_gap_extrap.html) using one of the following options:
+The behaviour of a gap before or after a StreamingImageSequencePlayableAsset clip can be set in a similar way to [setting gap extrapolation for Animation clips](https://docs.unity3d.com/Packages/com.unity.timeline@1.5/manual/clp_gap_extrap.html) using one of the following options:
 1. **None** (default): hide the bound object by deactivating its **Renderer** component.